MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Method

 \subsection{Visual Tokenizer}

 \paragraph{Preliminary} The VQGAN is a seminal work in the field of visual generation \cite{esser2021taming,van2017neural}.
-It learns a convolutional model consisting of an encoder $Enc$ and a decoder $Dec$, and it represents an image $x$ using codes $z_q$ from a learned, discrete codebook $\mathcal{Z} = \{{z}_k\}_{k=1}^K \subset \mathbb{R}^{d}$.
+It learns a convolutional model consisting of an encoder $Enc$ and a decoder $Dec$, and it represents an image $x$ using codes $q$ from a learned, discrete codebook $\mathcal{Z} = \{{z}_k\}_{k=1}^K \subset \mathbb{R}^{d}$.

-Frist, the image is encoded as $z = E(x) \in \mathbb{R}^{h \times w \times d}$ .
-Then, the quantized vector ${z}_q$ is obtained through element-wise quantization $q(\cdot)$ of each spatial feature $z$ onto its closest codebook entry.
+First, the image is encoded as $z = E(x) \in \mathbb{R}^{h \times w \times d}$ .
+Then, the index $q$ and quantized vector ${z}_q$ are obtained through element-wise quantization of each spatial feature $z$ onto its closest codebook entry.
 Finally, the decoder reconstructs the image from the quantized vector ${z}_q$.
 The training objective consists of image reconstruction loss, vector quantizer (VQ) loss, discriminator and perceptual loss.
 Further details can be found in the literature \cite{esser2021taming, sun2024autoregressive}.

 \paragraph{Semantic Discrete Encoding (SDE)} In this work, we propose the semantic discrete encoding method based on the Vector Quantizer.
-The architecture of visual tokenizer is shown in Fig. \ref{fig:onecol}.
-To guarantee that the discrete encoding produced by the tokenizer incorporates semantic information and is more closely aligned with language tokens, we introduce a semantic decoder and semantic loss.
-This component retrieves the semantic information of the image from the discrete codes.
+The architecture of the visual tokenizer is shown in Fig. \ref{fig:onecol}.
+To guarantee that the discrete encoding produced by the tokenizer incorporates semantic information and is more closely aligned with language tokens, we introduce a semantic decoder and a semantic encoder.
+These components retrieve the semantic information of the image from the discrete codes.